-Knife Tune-Up: How to Use a Honing Steel
+Knife Tune-Up: How to Use a Honing Rod

-Instead of sharpening a knife, a honing steel "trues" the edge of a slightly dulled blade.
+Instead of sharpening a knife, a honing rod "trues" the edge of a slightly dulled blade.
 So how do you use it effectively?

-A honing steel (also referred to as a sharpening steel, though that’s a misnomer), the handled metal rod sold with most knife sets, doesn’t really sharpen a knife.
+A honing rod (also referred to as a sharpening steel), the handled metal rod sold with most knife sets, doesn’t really sharpen a knife.
 Instead, it “trues” the edge of a slightly dulled blade.
 Over time, the sharp cutting edge of a knife blade can turn to the side, making the blade seem dull.
 A knife that feels dull may need only a few light strokes across a honing steel to correct its edge and restore its sharpness without the need to run it through a sharpener.
-The honing process is also faster than sharpening a knife (about 1 minute to hone versus 5 minutes to sharpen) and doesn’t remove metal from the blade.
+The honing process is also faster than sharpening a knife (about 1 minute to hone versus 5 minutes to sharpen) and doesn’t remove much metal from the blade.

-To know if you need to hone or sharpen your knife, perform a paper test: Simply hold a single sheet of newspaper, place the blade against the top edge at an angle, and slice outward.
-If the knife catches at the paper, try honing the knife (see steps below) before testing again.
+To know if you need to hone or sharpen your knife, perform a paper test: Simply hold a single sheet of copy paper, place the blade against the top edge, and slice down, from heel to tip.
+If the knife drags or catches at the paper, try honing the knife (see steps below) before testing again.
 If the knife still fails, sharpen it.